Svetitskhoveli Cathedral: Architecture

 A large window occupies most of the western top side of the church.
-The decoration shows the Ascension of Jesus, with Christ sitting on the throne and two angels at the both sides.
-This triangle-shaped decoration fits harmoniously with triangle of the cornice and an arch below it.
-The original sculpture on the wall has not survived, but was restored several times, most recently in the 19th century.
+Its decoration depicts the Ascension of Jesus, with Christ seated on the throne and two angels on both sides.
+This triangular decoration fits harmoniously with the triangle of the cornice and the arch below it.
+The original sculpture on the wall has not survived but has been restored several times, most recently in the 19th century.